-Students that have made adequate progress towards meeting their graduation requirements as determined by school administration can leave after any required courses to attend work.
-However, in order to remain eligible, students must maintain a 90% attendance rate and cannot have failing or near failing grades.
+Students that have made adequate progress towards meeting their graduation requirements as determined by school administration can leave after all required courses to attend work.
+Students must be at work during school hours after they leave school.
+In order to remain eligible, students must maintain a 90% attendance rate.
+Students must maintain good grades.
+If students are behind or have a failing grade in two consecutive grade checks, they will be suspended from work release until they are passing.
+If that happens twice, the student will be removed from the program.
 All district requirements, such as state and local testing, class meetings, etc. must also be completed.
 This will be assessed at each grade check throughout the school year.
 No credit is awarded for work release.